kili-technology/kili-python-sdk/docs/sdk/label_parsing.md

 #### `.frames`

-Returns a list of parsed job responses for a each frame.
+Returns a list of parsed label data for a each frame.

 ```python
 label.jobs["FRAME_CLASSIF_JOB"].frames